w3raza/NBPService/README.md

   to display the average gold price for the last 14 business days.

 - [http://localhost:8080/api/exchange-rates/{currencyCode}](http://localhost:8080/api/exchange-rates/USD)
-  (for example USD) to display currency exchange rate PLN to {currencyCode} for the last 5 business days.
+  (e.g. USD) to display currency exchange rate PLN to {currencyCode} for the last 5 business days.

 ### Average gold price for the last 14 days
 ![](./img/gold.png)